 Step 3: Make an upward diagonal cut a third of the way through the stem at your chosen spot.
 Insert a toothpick sideways into the cut to keep it open.
 At this point, you can apply rooting hormone to the cut stem, which can cause roots to grow more quickly, but the process can be completed without it.

 Step 4: Using twine or twist ties, tie a handful of moistened sphagnum moss around the cut.
 Moisten a big handful of the sphagnum moss.
 The moss serves as the growing medium for the new roots.

-Step 5: Enclose the moss ball with the plastic and tie the plastic to the stem above and below the ball.
+Step 5: Enclose the moss ball with the plastic, and tie the plastic to the stem above and below the ball.

 Step 6: After several months, when you see that new roots have formed, take off the plastic.
 Cut the cane just below the new root growth.
 Leaving the moss around the roots, plant this new dumb cane in a new pot with fresh soil.

-Step 7: Cut back the remaining stem of the original plant a few inches above the soil line and add a few handfuls of fresh soil.
+Step 7: Cut back the remaining stem of the original plant a few inches above the soil line, and add a few handfuls of fresh soil.
 This will promote regrowth.
 When new growth appears, care for the plant as usual.

-Keep the soil moist, but take care not to overwater—because the plant has no leaves, it needs much less water at this point.
+Keep the soil moist, but take care not to overwater—because the new plant has no leaves, it needs much less water at this point.

 Step 1: Prepare a tray with a few inches of moist sand.
-Cut a six to eight-inch section of cane from a healthy plant.
+Cut a six-to-eight-inch section of cane from a healthy plant.

-Step 3: When the new plants are around two inches in height, cut them from the cane and plant them in rooting medium.
+Step 3: When the new plants are around two inches in height, cut them from the cane, and plant them in rooting medium.